2016 census: Canada’s seniors outnumber its children for first time in history

 The greying of Canada’s population is accelerating, as new census numbers show seniors now outnumber children for the first time in the survey’s history.

 The 2016 census from Statistics Canada, released Wednesday, shows the largest increase in the share of seniors since Confederation.
-The proportion of those age 65 and older climbed to 16.9 per cent of Canada’s population, exceeding the share of those under 15 years old at 16.6 per cent.
+The proportion of those aged 65 and older climbed to 16.9 per cent of Canada’s population, exceeding the share of those under 15 years old at 16.6 per cent.

 Meantime, the portion of the working-age population – those between the ages of 15 and 64 – declined to 66.5 per cent from 68.5 per cent in the 2011 census.

-The latest batch of census data – on age, sex and dwelling type – also shows rapid increases in Canadians who are over the age of 100 and fewer Canadians are living in single detached homes, the result of declining affordability and older people moving into smaller living spaces.
+The latest batch of census data – on age, sex and dwelling type – also shows rapid increases in Canadians who are over the age of 100 and fewer Canadians living in single detached homes, the result of declining affordability and older people moving into smaller living spaces.
 It shows the territories and the Prairies have the youngest populations, while the Atlantic provinces have the highest share of seniors in the country.

 Across Canada, the increase in the share of seniors since the last 2011 census “was the largest observed since 1871 – a clear sign that Canada’s population is aging at a faster pace,” Statistics Canada said in its release Wednesday.